x55xaa/arptools/README.md

 ### arpscan

-Scans the network with ARP requests.
+Scan the network with ARP requests.

 ```bash
 # scans the gateway /24 subnet using ARP probes.